Justin Cappos is a tenure-track assistant professor in the

 problems.
 His research interests mostly focus on improving the security

-and efficiency of real world systems.
+of real world systems.

 His dissertation work was